Trade Forex Trading

 For Micro account - Minimum Price Movement of 1 pip = $0.1

-The types of strategies used and the skills required for any of these 2 accounts are essentially the same - those skills and strategies required for the Standard Account or Micro Account are the same, the only difference to be adjusted are the forex money management principles for each account type.
+The types of trading strategies used and the skills required for any of these 2 accounts are essentially the same - those skills and strategies required for the Standard Account or Micro Account are the same, the only difference to be adjusted are the forex money management principles for each account type.

-Learn More Topics & Lessons:
+Learn More Topics and Courses: